 It’s important to make sure you know what you want when thinking about being a top athlete.
 Is it more important to you to be at a Division I athletic school or to be at a top 20 academic school?
 There are universities where you can get the best of both worlds, but most of the time, you’ll have to decide which is more important to you.
 Things like practice time, class size, and career opportunities after graduation are important to consider when thinking about which program is right for you.

-- Don’t underestimate the satisfaction you can get from club sports
+Don’t underestimate the satisfaction you can get from club sports as a student

 The best part about college is that they all have a thriving system of extracurricular activities for their students.
 Many high school student athletes attend university without joining the varsity team, but they still want to continue playing the game they love.
 Club teams, intramural sports, and spontaneous pick-up games are very common in college.
 Club teams even usually have tryouts and travel to different universities for games.
 If you don’t end up playing on a varsity squad, there are a lot of options to make sure you can still play the game you love.